-When she asked a question like this, it was almost always a minefield.
+When she asked a question like this, it was almost always a minefield, particularly when she was peering at me over the rims of her glasses.
 She put down her coffee cup and took a drag on her cigarette, waiting for my response.

 “Two things which are apparently related in some way, happen at the same time, or nearly the same time, giving the impression of–”

 She nodded.
 “Giving the impression.”
-She pursed her lips and drank some more coffee.
+She nodded and drank some more coffee.

 Something was nagging at her, I knew.
 This was more than her usual sporadic attempts at morning chit-chat.
 And I knew she would get to the point when she was ready, and not before.